-The CRMP is focused on the effects of dam releases on fish productivity in mainstem habitat in reaches 2a, 2b, 3 and 4, of Coquitlam River (Figure 1.2).
+The COQMON-7 study is focused on the effects of dam releases on fish productivity in mainstem habitat in reaches 2a, 2b, 3 and 4, of the Coquitlam River (Figure 1.2).
 This section contains the majority of productive spawning and rearing habitat in the Coquitlam River (Riley et al. 1997; Macnair 2005).
 The actual boundaries of the study area vary somewhat among components of the monitoring program due to sampling constraints or species distribution (see Sections 1.2.1-1.2.4).
 Within reaches 2-4, spawning and rearing for Steelhead, Chum and Pink is largely confined to the mainstem (Macnair 2005; Decker et al. 2006).
 Or Creek, a high gradient, nutrient-poor stream, with limited accessible length, is the only significant tributary (Figure 1.2).
 There are several other tributaries, but they are very small, with accessible lengths limited to a few hundred metres.
-In addition to natural habitat, six large off-channel habitats, totalling about 27,000 m2 of habitat have been constructed in reaches 2-4 (Decker and Foy 2000).
+In addition to natural habitat, six large off-channel habitats, totalling about 27.000 m2 of habitat have been constructed in reaches 2-4 (Decker and Foy 2000).
 The contribution of tributaries and off-channel sites to production of Steelhead, Chum and Pink is low, but off-channel sites are used extensively by Coho for spawning and rearing.
 Constructed off-channel habitat contributes 33%-77% of Coho smolt production in reaches 2-4 (Decker et al. 2009).
 The lower reaches of several of the small natural tributaries are also used by Coho for spawning.

-The principal objective of this report is to summarize fish productivity in the Coquitlam River during Treatment 1 and the first three years of Treatment 2, by providing population estimates at each monitored life stage for the four target species.
-This report also provides a thorough description of the study design and sampling methodologies for each component of the CRMP, an evaluation of potential limitations or problems with existing study designs, and recommended changes to be applied in future years.
+The principal objective of this report is to summarize fish productivity in the Coquitlam River during Treatment 1 and the first eight years of Treatment 2, by providing population estimates at each monitored life stage for the four target species.
+This report also provides a thorough description of the study design and sampling methodologies for each component of the COQMON-7, an evaluation of potential limitations or problems with existing study designs, and recommended changes to be applied in future years and important components of the design that should continue.
 The remainder of the report is organized in five parts (Sections 2-6).
-The first four parts (Sections 2-5) address methods and results for the four monitoring components of the CRMP: adult salmon escapement surveys, Steelhead redd surveys, juvenile standing stock surveys, and smolt trapping, respectively.
+The first four parts (Sections 2-5) address methods and results for the four monitoring components of the

+COQMON-7: adult salmon escapement surveys, Steelhead redd surveys, juvenile standing stock surveys, and smolt trapping, respectively.
 A discussion of the technical aspects and issues with each monitoring component is included at the end of each of these sections.
-The rationale for each of the four CRMP components and a summary of work completed to date are provided in Sections 1.2.1-1.2.4 below.
-In the final section of the report (Section 6), production across life stages is synthesized for each species for the study period to date.
-Where possible, we compare productivity data for the Coquitlam River to that in other regulated and non-regulated streams within the region in order to assess the relative productivity of the Coquitlam River in its current state, and to examine whether recent trends in the Coquitlam River have followed those observed in other streams.
+The rationale for each of the four COQMON-7 components and a summary of work completed to date are provided in Sections 1.2.1-1.2.4 below.
+Section 6 includes recommendations for future monitoring years.

-1.2.1 Adult salmon escapement
+1.2.1 Adult Salmon escapement

 Formal surveys of adult salmon escapement were included as a component of the Coquitlam River Monitoring Program beginning with Chum and Coho salmon in 2002, and Pink in 2003.
 Chinook were also enumerated during surveys in all years, but in monitoring years prior to 2007 Chinook escapements were negligible, and were not estimated as part of the monitoring program.
-During 2007-2012, Chinook escapement increased substantially, largely as a result of hatchery enhancement (M. Coulter-Boisvert, DFO, pers. comm.), and we were able to generate escapement estimates for these years.
+During 2007-2014, Chinook escapement increased substantially, largely as a result of hatchery enhancement (M. Coulter-Boisvert, DFO, pers. comm.), and we were able to generate escapement estimates for these years.
 It should be noted that because adult salmon monitoring was started after smolt monitoring, estimates of egg-to-smolt survival for Treatment 1 will be limited to six, three and five years' data for Chum, Pink and Coho, respectively (smolt abundance is not estimated for Chinook).